micmejia/bible-dump/AMPC/Mark/Mark 9.md

-And as they were coming back down the mountain, He admonished _and_ [^f]expressly ordered them to tell no one what they had seen until the Son of Man should rise from among the dead.
+And as they were coming back down the mountain, He admonished _and_ expressly ordered them to tell no one what they had seen until the Son of Man should rise from among the dead.